St. Vincent (musician): Early life

-Clark was born in Tulsa, Oklahoma, on September 28, 1982.
+Clark was born in Tulsa, Oklahoma, on September 28, 1982, to Sharon Christine and Richard "Rick" Clark.
 Her mother is a social worker and administrator for a nonprofit organization, and her stepfather works in corporate tax administration.
 Her parents divorced when she was 3, and when she was 7, she moved with her mother and two older sisters to Dallas, Texas.
-She has said that a 23andMe DNA test revealed her ancestry to be 80% Irish and 20% Ashkenazi Jewish.
-She was raised Catholic and Unitarian Universalist.
-She has four brothers and four sisters from her parents' blended families.
+She has said that a 23andMe DNA test revealed her ancestry to be 80% Irish and 20% Ashkenazi Jewish, via one of her grandmothers.
+Clark was raised Catholic and Unitarian Universalist.

+Clark has four brothers and four sisters from her parents' blended families.

 As a child, Clark was fond of Ritchie Valens and the movie La Bamba.
 When she was five, her mother gave her a red plastic guitar from a Target store for Christmas.
-She began playing her first real guitar at age 12 and worked some of her teenage years as a roadie for her aunt and uncle, the guitar-vocal jazz duo Tuck & Patti.
+She began playing her first real guitar at age 12, taking classes with Tony Hyatt, a local guitar shop employee, and worked some of her teenage years as a roadie for her aunt and uncle, the guitar-vocal jazz duo Tuck & Patti.
 In 2001, she graduated from Lake Highlands High School, where she participated in theater and the school's jazz band, and was a classmate of actor Mark Salling.

 She attended the Berklee College of Music in Boston, Massachusetts, studying with professor Lauren Passarelli.
 She left after three years, feeling that art institutions such as Berklee were sometimes focused more on the aesthetics of art than the product.
 In retrospect, she said, "I think that with music school and art school, or school in any form, there has to be some system of grading and measurement.
 The things they can teach you are quantifiable.
 While all that is good and has its place, at some point you have to learn all you can and then forget everything that you learned in order to actually start making music."